NathanaelGo/the-halcyon-cradle/NPCs/White.md

 ### Summary
-Killed [[Equinox (The Party)|The Party]] in one shot in [[Moros]] [[John Cowboy]] has info in him he got from [[Scurvy Bang]] about REDACTED
+Killed [[Equinox (The Party)|The Party]] in one shot in [[Moros]] [[John Cowboy]] has info in him he got from [[Scurvy Bang]] about REDACTED Has a funny right hand that can disintegrate wall of forces and towns alike